 The structure of the clitoria ternatea flowers consists of a prominent banner, wing, and keel, presenting a resemblance with a butterfly.

-As a member of the pea family, the Darwin pea flower self-fertilizes and never fully forms.
+As a member of the pea family, the Darwin blue pea flower self-fertilizes and never fully forms.

 Light and Temperature

-Clitoria ternatea enjoys full sun for vital growth.
+The Clitoria ternatea plant enjoys full sun for best growth.

 However, this easy-to-grow plant thrives in low light conditions including partial shade.